aquasecurity/cloud-security-remediation-guides/en/google/compute/instance-maintenance-behavior.md

 3. On the VM details page, complete the following steps:

-    1. Click the Edit button at the top of the page.
+    a.
+Click the Edit button at the top of the page.
-    2. Under Availability policies, update the policy as needed.
+    b.
+Under Availability policies, update the policy as needed.
 From the Availability policies section, you can set the On host maintenance and Automatic restart options.
-    3. Click Save.
+    c.
+Click Save.